-Texas Gynecology and Laser Surgery Center provides a complete basic work-up for infertility in the female and male patient.
-A comprehensive history and physician exam identifies risk factors for infertility including male factor, tubal factor, infectious, endometriosis, diminished ovarian reserve, anovulation, uterine factor, and progesterone deficits.
+Texas Gynecology and Laser Surgery Center provide a complete basic work-up for infertility in the female and male patient.
+A comprehensive history and physician exam identifies risk factors for infertility including a male factor, tubal factor, infectious, endometriosis, diminished ovarian reserve, anovulation, uterine factor, and progesterone deficits.
 Most of the time an initial work-up will consist of an X-ray test, blood work, and a semen analysis.

 Factors that may affect sperm quality include:

 - Excessive exposure to heat (chronic hot-tub exposure)